Type of Grant: In-Kind Software and Services

-The Campus Consortium Technology Grant Program offers grants for a variety of solutions, products and services, funded by its members and its technology partners.
-These grants are designed to provide institutions the opportunity to implement modern technology services that meet the changing needs of institutions and their constituents while reducing time and costs typically associated with implementing new technology.
+Campus Consortium offers Grant Programs for a variety of solutions, products, and services.
+These in-kind grants of software and services are underwritten by Campus Consortium technology vendors and are designed to give Institutions with smaller IT budget a chance to implement new technology services that meet their needs while reducing time and costs associated with implementing new technologies.

-NOC AS-A-SERVICE GRANT OVERVIEW
+NOC-AS-A-SERVICE GRANT OVERVIEW